 As you can imagine, a single stem features a solitary trunk.
 Multiple trunk clumps usually have 3 or 4 strong leaders that emerge from a single point.
 Both versions are useful and can accent your landscape beautifully.

 For a natural grouping, we recommend that youa include both styles.
 Plant them 20 - 40 feet apart and vary the spacing between trees.
 There is nothing prettier than a meandering stand of River Birch near a water feature.

 Sculpt a mounded berm in a large front yard, and include 1, 3 or 5 River Birch trees.
 You'll be thrilled how quickly they establish themselves and start to fill in to mature size.
 They'll provide a nice natural screen to obscure the view into a large picture window.

 Large, robust natural groups also look great butting up against an open park or green space.
 Try them as a fast-growing, easy care living fence.
 Be sure to mulch underneath them to keep things really easy for yourself.

-Tender green spring foliage is so welcome after a long winter.
+Tender green spring foliage is so welcome after a long winter and the unique male and female flowers add to the delight.
 Highlight that special season by adding long, skinny drifts of spring flowering bulbs in the planting bed.
 Use a mix of Hyacinth, Daffofils and Tulips to extend the visual impact of the spring season.